SoriaFN/Tools/README.md

-# ImageJ_macros
+# ImageJ Macros
-A collection of ImageJ macros I use at the lab
+A collection of ImageJ macros I use at the lab for analysis of fluorescence images

-Please if you use any of this code in your article, acknowledge it.
+If you use any of this code in your article, please acknowledge it.

-Federico N. Soria (Sep 2020)
+# Federico N. Soria (Sep 2020)
+Achucarro Basque Center for Neuroscience